Nationals vs. Diamondbacks Player Props Betting Odds

 Walker Stats

-- Walker has 29 hits with six doubles, seven home runs, seven walks and 25 RBI.
+- Walker has 31 hits with seven doubles, seven home runs, seven walks and 25 RBI.
 He's also stolen one base.

-- Walker hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is batting .409 with a double, four home runs, two walks and 10 RBI.
+- Walker will look for his fourth straight game with a hit in this contest.
+During his last five outings he is hitting .429 with a double, four home runs, two walks and eight RBI.

 Walker Recent Games